-Updated 5/17/2022 – Holy Folk Shirring Batman!?!?!?
-This article is still under development and just represents a discussion I’m having (with myself) and research place holder.
-I do not to host any references and try to provide primary source reference links.
+Updated 11/18/2022 – I found a painting with what looks like honeycomb smocking.
+This article is still under development and just represents a discussion I’m having (with myself) and a research placeholder.
+I do not host any references and try to provide primary source reference links.
 In the event a link is broken below, please let me know and I will try to update it accordingly if the source is still available.
 See the reference section for documentation referenced in this discussion.

 Last year I finished an overly complicated and probably inaccurate early 16th c. shirt (hemd) (for more than the smocking, I will discuss that elsewhere) loosely based on the woodcut Tailor and Seamstress by Erhard Schon, 1525-1530 from Landsknecht Woodcuts: Kriegsvolker im Zeitalter der Landsknechte (Johann, A. G., Enkevoerth, B., & Falke, J. v., editor M. McNealy, 2013).
 In my project, I interpreted the diamond shapes seen in early 16th c.
 German shirts and aprons as honeycomb smocking.
-Why did I think it was honeycomb smocking?
+See my how-to on honeycomb smocking for an explanation of how it is done.

-For pattern darning the shirt or apron is also tightly pleated and a pattern is weaved onto the top by alternating to the top of the pleat to the middle or back of the pleats.
+For pattern darning, the shirt or apron is also tightly pleated and a pattern is weaved onto the top by alternating the top of the pleat to the middle or back of the pleats.
 There are excellent examples of historical pattern darning on Lee Ann Posavad’s blog, Medieval Handywork, and how-tos for these techniques with more details in Fitzarbeit Buchlein – The Pleatwork Book and on Thimble and Plumes Youtube channel.
-The pleats in are not as deep at those I used on my “probably inaccurate 16th. c. hemd” project.
+The pleats are not as deep as those I used on my “probably inaccurate 16th. c. hemd” project.
 They appear to be shallow and tight.
-I can only find some low resolution unverified images that might indicate the method that was used to pleat clothing in this time period.

 Shirring is a pleating technique where the pleats are created using multiple rows of gathering thread to create a pattern.
-The gathering threads remain in the finished section, there may or may not be top stitching.
-I have recently discovered some examples of Italian, Belarusian, and Ukrainian folk shirring on the webs, and started to think of shirring as a likely technique used in some German shirts and aprons from the 16th century (I’m sure someone has likely already figured this out, I just stumbled across it recently and I’m very excited!).
-The US English version of “Shirring” does not capture this style I’m referring fully, I hope to have some names for it in other languages soon to fully capture it.
-There is some amazing work people have up on Pinterest and Facebook, particularly “puntu vanu ricamo sardo” board belonging to Patricia Pela’ on Pinterest and Polonets Olga soulful handmade.
-I’ve created a gallery on Pinterest of some of the awesome works I’ve ran across.
-In the The First Book of Fashion Matthaüs is described wearing a shirt with a pleated shirt that could be “Italian Shirring” (Rublack, Hayward, & Tiramani, 2015, pp. 295).
-Additionally, the shirt example photographed and described by Jenny Tiramani from 1550s at the Church of San Domenico Maggiore in Naples has a chevron shirred pattern (Rublack, Hayward, & Tiramani, 2015).
+The gathering threads remain in the finished section, there may or may not be topstitching.
+I have recently discovered some examples of Italian, Belarusian, and Ukrainian folk shirring on the webs, and started to think of shirring as a likely technique used in some German shirts and aprons from the 16th century (I’m sure someone has likely already figured this out, I just stumbled across it recently and I’m very excited!
+Indeed Thimble and Plume mentions it as a style seen in 16th c. hemden).
+The US English version of “Shirring” does not capture this style I’m referring to fully, I hope to have some names for it in other languages soon to fully capture it.
+There is some amazing work people have up on Pinterest and Facebook, particularly the “puntu vanu ricamo sardo” board belonging to Patricia Pela’ on Pinterest and Polonets Olga soulful handmade.
+I’ve created a gallery on Pinterest of some of the awesome works I’ve run across.
+In The First Book of Fashion Matthaüs is described as wearing a shirt with a pleated shirt that could be “Italian Shirring” (Rublack, Hayward, & Tiramani, 2015, pp. 295).
+Additionally, the shirt example photographed and described by Jenny Tiramani from the 1550s at the Church of San Domenico Maggiore in Naples has a chevron shirred pattern (Rublack, Hayward, & Tiramani, 2015).
 The pattern below by Polonets Olga soulful handmade stands out to me in particular as a possible culprit for how that pattern was achieved in some images of shirt collars.
+Check out my page https://annevonwiese.com/2022/07/31/folk-shirring-puntu-vanu/ for more info.
+I have not seen anyone apply it to 16th c. recreation projects.
+I made a 16th Century German Men’s Shirt with Shirred Pleat-work Collar for a SCA A&S Project based on this research.

 There is a lot of imagery of shirts and aprons with diamond patterns in the edges, collars, and sleeves of early 16th-century German Lands.
 These images include paintings, carvings, woodcuts, and drawings.

-I am aware of only one extant example of honeycomb smocking, a boy’s shirt from Alpirsbach Abbey located at Alpirsbach in Baden-Württemberg, Germany, from the second half of the 16th century.
+I am aware of only one extant example of honeycomb smocking in a shirt, a boy’s shirt from Alpirsbach Abbey located at Alpirsbach in Baden-Württemberg, Germany, from the second half of the 16th century.
 The smocking is inside a shirt sleeve cuff, which creates a narrowing like elastic (Fingerlin, 2001, p.
 753) (see below).
 It is not visible on the outside of the sleeve, and the method is not the same technique where threads run along the other side of the pleat to travel to the next row.
 Additionally, it occurs a bit later than the height of the popularity of the diamond embroidered styles seen in German Lands (1500-1535).
 However, this example shows a smocking technique similar to modern honeycomb smocking existed, and it was used on shirts for shape around this time.
-Is it possible it was more widely used in clothing, and there are just not extant survivors?
-Shirts and smocks, and clothing in were used and reused, and recycled into other things like rags and paper.
+Is it possible it was more widely used in clothing, and there are just no extant survivors?
+Shirts and smocks and clothing were used and reused and recycled into other things like rags and paper.
+Check out – https://www.kloster-alpirsbach.de/en/interesting-amusing/collection/clothing-from-alpirsbach-monastery#img-pagewide-3

 The woodcuts and drawings, in particular, tend to look similar to a modern honeycomb smocking on initial evaluation.
 Many creators have interpreted the pattern as honeycomb smocking and created 16th c.
 German shirts and aprons in this manner, including myself.
-In my discussions with researchers the topic of the “community” effecting accepted styles seen in reenactment comes up a lot.
-Marion McNealy pointed out that early on before the internet, often times people recreating garb for Landsknecht reenactment were relying on photocopies of woodcuts which which lack the detail (pers. com.
+In my discussions with researchers, the topic of the “community” affecting accepted styles seen in reenactment comes up a lot.
+Marion McNealy pointed out that early on before the internet, often times people recreating garb for Landsknecht reenactment were relying on photocopies of woodcuts which lack detail (pers. com.
 September 2021).

-Looking back at my own work before I got involved with an organized reenactment community, I made a lot of garb with top stitch pleat-work.
-I noticed over the last couple years I did more and more honeycomb smocking styled garb.
-Which got me questioning if my involvement with reenactment groups lead me down the path to honeycomb smocking?
+Looking back at my own work before I got involved with an organized reenactment community, I made a lot of garb with back stitch/ top stitch pleat-work.
+I noticed over the last couple of years I did more and more honeycomb smocking styled costumes.
+Which got me questioning if my involvement with reenactment groups led me down the path to honeycomb smocking or research.
 Honeycomb smocking is popular in some Landsknecht reenactment circles, and for a while there I was going that route in my sewing adventures.
-However, I have veered back into the interest in middle class 16th c.
+However, I have veered back into the interest in middle-class 16th c.
 German garb.
-None the less, this discussion and realization got me questioning my assumptions.
+Nonetheless, this discussion and realization got me questioning my assumptions.

 When you look at the base of the pattern formed in honeycomb smocking, you see the pleats will be spaced at the widest point of the end of the design.

-It could be that the honeycomb smocked style was a style worn by lower classes or Landsknecht and ladies of the tross.
+It could be that the honeycomb smocked style was a style worn by lower classes or Landsknecht and ladies of the tross in the 16th c.
 Perhaps that is why there are no clear paintings showing details and no extant finds of honeycomb smocking in aprons and shirts.
 Honeycomb smocking has a very elastic quality to it and could be useful in clothing worn by people that are performing more manual work outside.
 Simple pattern shirring also can be done in diamond patterns and could be the method used to create those repeating patterns seen in the woodcut aprons and shirts, it may still keep some elastic properties.
-I plan on to investigate this further for sure!

 I am still undecided on the whole honeycomb smocking versus diamond surface embroidery versus diamond pattern darned over pleat-work, and adding in my new obsession folk shirring.
-What if it was all like folk shirring and darning, with some top stitches just for stabilizing the pleats… Marion McNealy pointed out there was no one way anything was done and there was a lot of reverse engineering going on (pers. comm.
-2022), perhaps all the methods were around and combinations were used.
+Finding that painting by Baegert certainly looks like honeycomb smocking along the front, which adds the painting evidence that I had been missing.
+It is likely that all the methods, along with honeycomb smocking, was used in combination depending on the seamstress.
+Marion McNealy pointed out there was no one way anything was done and there was a lot of reverse engineering going on (pers. comm.
+2022).
 Short of a time machine, I don’t think it can be definitively stated that what is modernly known as honeycomb smocking wasn’t a thing in the clothing from this time and place.
-The woodcuts, drawing, and paintings sure do look like folk shirring a lot of the time.
 Ultimately go with whatever works for you and don’t fret, do what works best for your needs and achieves the desired look.
-This is just a discussion and research place holder for me and those that might be interested.
-I know I’m super excited about are researching and playing with folk shirring.
-I have seen a lot of Eastern European, Italian, and Sardinian styles that are really spot on for some 16th c. shirts and aprons.
-I would like to create more clothing, half shirts, partlets, shirts, and aprons, with the surface embroidered, darned pleat-work, and shirring in diamond motifs to investigate.
+This is just a discussion and research placeholder for me and those that might be interested.

 Barich, K., & McNealy, M. (2015).
 Drei Schnittbücher: Three Austrian Master Tailor Books of the 16th Century.
 Nadel und Faden Press.
 Print.